Despite flaws, Deutsche's Postbank sale set to attract interest

 A domestic buyer for Postbank is deemed less likely.

-Commerzbank (CBKG.DE) is completing a painful integration of Dresdner Bank, purchased in 2009.
+Commerzbank is completing a painful integration of Dresdner Bank, purchased in 2009.

 While a Postbank purchase would give Commerzbank market leader status, Commerzbank is expanding rapidly under its own steam and may have trouble asking shareholders for new cash to purchase yet another bank in need of an expensive overhaul.